alanvito1/ORSTAC/README.md

 # superfree-binary-bot
 Hello!
 I'm learning and sharing content.
 Enjoy.

-Just PLAY bots on your virtual account after all.
+Just PLAY bots on your VIRTUAL ACCOUNT.
+LEARNING BOTS.

+DON'T PLAY IT ON REAL ACCOUNT, READ JHON NASH RULES.
+TAP ON GOOGLE.

 Robots gathered for those who want to test and use robots ready for learning free.